rhomobile/rhomobile-docs/eb/en/edge/api/system.md

 ####Type
 <span class='text-info'>STRING</span> <span class='label'>Read Only</span>
 ####Description

-<p>Hardware based ID.
-It depends on capabilities configured for an application and has to remain same even across application uninstall/install.</p>
+Hardware based ID.
+It depends on capabilities configured for an application and has to remain same even across application uninstall/install.
 ####Access